 Huckleberry Finn is my favorite novel, The Scarlet Letter is a close second.
 That's why I was surprised, but elated, when Louise published her most erotic novel, Tales of Burning Love.
 For me it is as important as Hawthorne's masterpiece as a commentary on America's preoccupation with sex.
 Burning Love is set in Fargo, and captures part of Fargo's history -- the blizzard of 1984 -- as it brings together many of the characters and themes of her earlier novels.
 In this one four women are trapped on 19th Avenue North in a snow storm and each tells of her marriage to Jack Mauser.
 The book is about relationships -- sexual, physical, psychological, spiritual, communal.
 In a sense it is Erdrich's contemporary Scarlet Letter, where each of the women is one of Hester Pryne's many selves.
 What emerges from the novel is an insightful, multi-faceted, tale of the many faces of love between and among adults.
 It is a non-judgmental treatise that is at once as real as it is penetrating, as the author combines the sexual and spiritual in a contemporary setting that is as convincing as Hawthorne's tale of love and sex 150 years ago.

 As a teacher, one of the most challenging subjects, especially during the last twenty years, has been the role of women in society.
 For me, Erdrich has been a great help simply because her novels contain so many different kinds of women -- from the rigid Leopolda vs. the insightful Fleur in Tracks to the erotic Eleanor Schick vs. the professional Dot in Tales.
 But her most powerful statement on the subject is the characterization of the women (and men) in The Antelope Wife.
 Sweetheart Calico, the antelope wife, is fascinating.
 The setting for this novel is Minneapolis, where Erdrich now lives, and it begins with a former soldier, Scranton Roy, who with his own breast nourishes a child he finds on the back of a dog following the Sioux massacre in Minnesota in 1862.
 If he represents Erdrich's German heritage, the Chippewa side starts way back with Blue Prairie Woman, living an animal-like existence close to the earth.
 The novel is complex, involving many kinds of characters, male and female, caring and manipulative, as the two ethnicities -- German and Anishinabe -- come together.
 This book is Erdrich's most feminine statement, for Calico emerges as independent as she is tied to her roots, to the earth and to her very name as an antelope.
 This book is not just about genealogical strains, or passion in its many forms, but about the balance of what is masculine and feminine in all of us, no matter one's gender, or the relationship of the sexes.
+For this author the feminine is born of the earth, and needs its rightful place in the human drama.

 As a former priest, piano player (I gave a graduate recital in high school) and long time student of Indian history and culture (including visits to Turtle Mountain), I literally jumped for joy when I read Erdrich's The Last Report on the Miracles at Little No Horse.
 For me it juxtaposes a positive Catholic spirituality with that of the Chippewa people.
 Here a woman masquerades as a Catholic priest on the Chippewa reservation we know from Tracks.
 Agnes DeWitt, a former nun who plays Chopin on the piano, discovers the body of Father Damien Modeste after a flood on the Red River near Fargo and takes his place, posing as him, at Little No Horse.
 Here she comes under the influence of Nanapush, a Chippewa trickster whom she sees as "a priest's priest" because of his relation to the land, its people, and to Fleur.